|Applies to Product:||USM Appliance™||AlienVault OSSIM®|

 - In the Message field, type the content for the email.
 You can also use the keywords used earlier in the description field.

-For a detailed example, see Tutorial: Configure a Policy to Send Emails Triggered by Events.
+For a detailed example, see Tutorial: Create a Policy to Send Emails Triggered by Events.

 To open a ticket in USM Appliance: